cozy/cozy-docs/src/documents/hack/contributing/index.html.md

 # Contributing to Cozycloud

-You can contribute to Cozy in many ways, wether you are a NodeJS Ninja or a Net-Citizen willing to protect her/his privacy, all contributions are welcome!
+You can contribute to Cozy in many ways, whether you are a NodeJS Ninja or a Net-Citizen willing to protect her/his privacy, all contributions are welcome!
 Report a bug, submit a feature request or improve the documentation to ease self-hosting, translations, developping new applications...